compute-io/midsummary/README.md

 > Compute module to find the [midsummary](http://en.wikipedia.org/wiki/Mid-range#midsummary) for an array of numeric values.

-The midsummary, or n% trimmed midrange, is the average of the n% and (100-n)% percentiles, and has a breakdown point of n%.
-Trimmed midranges are of interest as descriptive statistics or as L-estimators of central location or skewness: differences of midsummaries, such as midhinge minus the median, give measures of skewness at different points in the tail.
+The __midsummary__, or __*n*% trimmed midrange__, is the average of the *n*% and (100-*n*)% percentiles, and has a breakdown point of *n*%.
+Trimmed midranges are of interest as descriptive statistics or as L-estimators of central location or skewness: differences of midsummaries, such as [midhinge](http://en.wikipedia.org/wiki/Midhinge) minus the [median](http://en.wikipedia.org/wiki/Median), give measures of skewness at different points in the tail.

 #### Special Cases:
-The 50% midsummary equates to the median (see [median](https://github.com/compute-io/median) module).
++ The 50% midsummary equates to the median (see [median](https://github.com/compute-io/median) compute module).
-The 25% midsummary is the midhinge (see [midhinge](https://github.com/compute-io/midhinge) module).
++ The 25% midsummary is the midhinge (see [compute-midhinge](https://github.com/compute-io/midhinge) compute module).

 ## Installation